 by considering a minimalist baby wardrobe, you can save money on baby clothes.

-A minimalist baby wardrobe consists of items that are versatile and multipurpose, which means you can use just a few outfits for multiple occasions.
+A minimalist baby wardrobe consists of versatile and multipurpose items, which means you can use just a few outfits for multiple occasions.

 If you build your baby’s wardrobe with color coordination in mind, you won’t have to buy as many clothes because their outfit will match most of the time.